 LV2 had an PC104 x86 flight computer running Debian Linux 2.4.14.
 It talked over the Controller Area Network (CAN) to a serial of nodes, including the LV1b IMU, a COTS GPS board, an avionics power system board which was a smart interface to 4 power switches and a 14.4V 4 AHr battery pack, a pyrotechnic recovery system which included a battery backup and a 2m radio interface, and a WiFi (yes, WiFi!) telemetry system.
 It required a fairly sophisticated ground system, including an amazing helical ground receive antenna, a Linux server, and another x86/Linux/!Wifi launch tower computer.
 Add in some java telemetry and launch contrl software, and you're doing alright.

 - BlockDiagram of the LV2 Avionics System.

 - Here are the block diagram posters to give you a flavor for the current system:

 We launched the LV2 system on August 20th, 2005.
-It was a stunning technological success (first > Mach 1 WiFi link, we think)... but then it hit the ground at 500 mph after it's gunpowder pyrotechnic recovery system failed due to old age and lack of atmospheric thermal conductivity.
-4 years of work and one very customized payload were reduced to little tiny grains of silicon and plastic in milliseconds.
+It was a stunning technological success (first > Mach 1 WiFi link, we think), but then it hit the ground at 500 mph after it's gunpowder pyrotechnic recovery system failed due to old age and lack of atmospheric conductivity.
+4 years of work and one very customized payload were reduced to little tiny pieces of plastic, epoxy and silicon in milliseconds.